BrakInBadjas/-POCSz/userstories.md

 -    Test with a new card without access                     (pass)

-As a system administrator I want to be able to disable a ‘card’
+As a system administrator I want to be able to disable a ‘card’ (temporarily)
 -    Test with an enabled card                               (pass)
 -    Test with a disabled card                               (false)